 For most of cycling history, drivetrains were pretty straight forward.
 They were fixed gears.
 Then, in the 1937, the first derailleur systems were introduced in the Tour de France, and cycling has never been the same since.
 The technology was revolutionary, and since then it’s been the mostly evolutionary process of adding a new gear every few years.

 The last few years, however, have seen another, equally game-changing development in drivetrain technology: electronic road drivetrains.
 Electronic drivetrains forgo the traditional cable-pull method of operation in favor of computerized servo motors to move the chain across the gears.
 Sure, Mavic gave this a shot in the 90’s with their Zap and Mektronic systems, but the technology wasn’t ready for primetime yet.
-Modern electronic systems from Shimano and Campagnolo (and we’d imagine SRAM has one in the works) have brought revolutionary levels of technology to cycling that have already changed the way we think about performance, and still promise big things to come.
+Modern electronic systems from Shimano, SRAM and Campagnolo have brought revolutionary levels of technology to cycling that have already changed the way we think about performance, and still promise big things to come.

 Electronic systems, as stated above, use electronic wires linked to derailleurs with servo motors to change gears.
 This has several advantages.

 - Servos are far more powerful than any mechanical system, and therefore give the rider the ability to shift under power, or while climbing, without dropping a chain.

 - The system is computerized, so it’s self-adjusting.
 That means that you don’t have to worry about chain rub or extreme chain angles, since the computer can automatically trim the front derailleur as you shift the rear derailleur.